christofferaakre/open-oak/readme.md

-# ge
+# open-oak
-`ge` is a 2D game engine based on OpenGL written in Rust.
+`open-oak` is a 2D game engine based on OpenGL written in Rust.
 It uses [glium](https://docs.rs/glium/latest/glium/#macros) for openGL bindings.
 This project is in very early stages.